MaxwellXChen/Machine-Learning-and-Movies/README.md

 LASSO provides a simple way to reduce the number of features in a model.
 Using the Lasso method allows the inclusion of a penalty factor, usually selected through cross validation,which is used during the penalization of the L1 norm of the weights.
 Compared to stepwise feature selection, the LASSO method’s inclusion of cross validation helps assure that the generated model will respond well to more generalized future input.
 It is also useful in that it provides a concrete feature importance coefficient for each feature.
 These coefficients are useful in informing the decision about which features to include in the model.

 #### Neural Network
+A multilayer perceptron allows us to incorporate all the parameters and features we deem potentially useful in our final predictions and "package" them as an input to the model.
+We chose to explore this option because it would allow us to mix and match different combinations of features and it has the capabilities to produce multidimensional outputs.
+In our case, the output dimension is two because we would like to predict both IMDB and Metascores.
+In addition, the nature of IMDB and Metascores, where they can easily be normalized to a range between 0 and 1, means that the Sigmoid activation function would be particularly effective
 ### Results and Discussion

 #### Data Cleanup